ToonTamilIndia/Video-to-HLS/README.md

 ## ⚖️ License

 This project is licensed under the MIT License.
-See the [LICENSE](https://www.google.com/url?sa=E&source=gmail&q=https://github.com/ToonTamilIndia/Video-to-HLS/blob/main/LICENSE) file in the repository for the full license text.
+See the [LICENSE](https://github.com/ToonTamilIndia/Video-to-HLS/blob/main/LICENSE) file in the repository for the full license text.
-(Please ensure a `LICENSE` file exists at the linked path)

 -----